abhishekjakhar/cracking-javascript/docs/promises.md

 ## What is a promise?

-A promise is an object that may produce a single value some time in the future, either a resolved value, or a reason that it's not resolved.
+A promise is an object that may produce a single value some time in the future, either a resolved value, or a reason why it's not resolved.

 ## Why do promises exists?